 The Couple & Family Institute of New England (CFINE)’s Director, Nancy Knudsen, LMFT offers clinical services to individuals, couples, and families in distress.
 We addition, we offer couple therapy intensives for those wanting to work in a more concentrated time frame.

 COVID-19 Telehealth Therapy Services

-In light of current CDC precautions, Nancy Knudsen, LMFT is offering telehealth therapy services as an alternate to in-person sessions for the foreseeable future.
+In light of current CDC precautions, Nancy Knudsen, LMFT is offering telehealth therapy services as an alternate to in-person sessions.
 CFINE uses a HIPAA-compliant version of Zoom for secure telehealthy therapy sessions.

-As of March 16, 2020 Blue Cross/Blue Shield and other insurance carriers have announced that it will cover teletherapy video AND phone sessions during this time.
-Please contact your therapist for more information.
+As of March 16, 2020 Blue Cross/Blue Shield and other insurance carriers have announced they are covering teletherapy video and phone sessions during this time.
+Contact your therapist to learn more.

 Making an appointment for couple therapy is a first step towards change because it means that each partner has a desire for something to be different and a willingness to do something about it.
 The first meeting is an opportunity to get to know one another and for us to learn enough about you to have some ideas about how we might be helpful.

 Following the first session, Nancy Knudsen, LMFT likes to have an individual meeting with each person to get some personal and family history.
 Then by the next couples session, she feels a much fuller sense of each of you and how she can help.

 Nancy Knudsen, LMFT is trained in Emotionally Focused Therapy (EFT) and uses it as a road map for how she approaches couples therapy.
 This means that first she explores the cycle of conflict, or negative patterns that you get caught in so that you can learn new, more effective ways to make contact with one another.
 Then she focuses on strengthening the bond between you to enhance your connection and solidify a sense of safety in the relationship.